How to deal with the flu when you don't have health insurance

 "Those antiviral medications are extremely expensive if you were to pay out of pocket," Staiger said.

 Tamiflu is the most commonly prescribed antiviral for the flu.
-It's also sold generically as oseltamivir and is available at most pharmacies, costing at least $108 for a dose pack, according to GoodRx, a website that compiles prescription drug prices.
+It's also sold generically as oseltamivir and is available at most pharmacies, with an average retail price of $127, according to GoodRx, a website that compiles prescription drug prices.
 Staiger recommended that uninsured people ask their pharmacists if they offered a discount card or coupon.
 Nearly all major chains offer some kind of discount on generics, he said.

 You can also get coupons online at websites like GoodRx.
-For example, GoodRx has a coupon that lowers the price of oseltamivir from $108 to $57.44 at my local Duane Reade.
+For example, GoodRx has a coupon that would let me pay just $50 for oseltamivir at my local CVS.

-The flu is nasty, and this season seems especially bad.
-But even without insurance, you don't have to go broke fighting it.
+The flu is nasty, but even without insurance, you don't have to go broke fighting it.

-Open enrollment is closed on Healthcare.gov, but you can still buy an individual health insurance plan for 2018 in a few states.
-Check our state-by-state guide to health insurance to see if an exchange is still open where you live.
-If you've missed the deadline, you may also qualify for a special enrollment period.
+Open enrollment is closed on Healthcare.gov, but you may also qualify for a special enrollment period.
 Special enrollment periods are generally tied to a big life event like a marriage or birth of a baby.
 Aside from that, you can consider a short-term health plan, off-exchange plan (some private insurers sell policies outside of open enrollment), limited benefits plans or another alternative to traditional insurance.
 You can find out more about these plans here.